 When you apply for Carer's Allowance, you may be told that you can't be paid it because of the overlapping benefits rule.
-This is when you qualify for two or more benefits, but can only be paid one of these benefits at a time (see page 5).
+This is when you qualify for two or more benefits, but can only be paid one of these benefits at a time (see page 6).

-Instead of being paid Carer's Allowance, you might be told that you have an underlying entitlement to Carer's Allowance.
+If you can't be paid Carer's Allowance, you might be told that you have an underlying entitlement to Carer's Allowance instead.

 This could mean that you: